alaraayan/project-3-client/README.md

 ### Wins and Challenges
-I had alot of fun developing this project and learnt a great deal about full stack development.
-I become comfortable with models in mongoose, seeding data, creating and testing endpoints to manipulate data and most importantly we had amazing team dynamics which allowed us to sail through the week.
+I had alot of fun developing this project and learnt a great deal about full-stack development.
+I become comfortable with models in mongoose, seeding data, creating and testing endpoints to manipulate data and most importantly we had amazing team dynamics which allowed us to sail through the tasks.
 Although we had alot of trouble with the backend as it was interacting alot of moving parts, we jumped on together as a team to resolve any bugs and help each other when faced with diffculty.
-In terms of front end I became comfortable consuming requests from the back end, understanding how to manipulate Array methods to display data as required.
-I was working on the Navbar component and making sure login and logout worked and displayed correctly for Authenticated users.
-Additionally, I spent time making sure users can securely navigate around the website.
-Also working on the movies index and displaying the moods with this too and filtering by mood.
-Finally I created unauthroized pages to direct the user accordingly with 404 pages, adding our own touch of random quotes when the user would accidentally land on this page.
+In terms of frontend I became comfortable consuming requests from the backend, understanding how to manipulate different array methods to display data as required.

 ### Stretch Goals
 Although we successfully reached MVP we had some stretch goals we wanted to implement such as :

-- Mood Quiz - functionality to quiz the user about how they feel and list movies according to the quiz result or if we found a mood such as depressed / down, to help flip it to positive for the user by listing funny comedies for example.
+- Mood Quiz - quiz the user about how they feel and list movies according to what users enter in form or if we found a mood such as depressed / down, to  flip it to positive for the user by listing funny comedies for example.

 - I wanted to also try to implement a playlist of favourite movies in relation to each user.
-They would be able to select there favorites and create a playlist accordingly.
+They would be able to select there favorite movie and create a playlist accordingly.
 Also a seen movie button in the front-end to personalise it for each user.

 ### Key Learnings
-- This was the first GA project where we learnt how to merge branches and resolve merge conflicts together using Git.
+- This was the first GA project where I learnt how to work on different branches and resolve merge conflicts together using Git.

-- How to use both the front-end and back-end together and how they talk to each other.
+- Learnt how both the front-end and back-end connected together and how they talk to each other.

 - Working in a team and making sure targets are met daily.

-- Using various array methods in the front end to display back end data successfully
+- Using map and filter array methods to render data required in the frontend from the backend.

 ### Bugs
 No Bugs found during testing